dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 * **Viaduct** - a logical path between two parties in which ‘Migrators’ are organised.
 All together those accomplish the task of relocating a service from one cloud provider to another.
 Migrators as well as more network-oriented components (like proxies) are ‘located’ on this path.
 All those components might be organised as workflows with multiple pipelines if needed.
 * **Cloud Service Provider** - a provider of either IaaS or PaaS services.

-With these concept in mind the FluidCloud will provide the architecture and tooling to enable the InterCloud by enabling the tree main topics introduced earlier: Service Relocation, Service Adaptation and Data Relocation.
+With these concept in mind FluidCloud will provide the architecture and tooling to enable the InterCloud by enabling the tree main topics introduced earlier: Service Relocation, Service Adaptation and Data Relocation.

 # Implementation

-As an first Proof of Concept (PoC) the Architecture previously has been implemented using the Python programming language.
-Each of the components is a standalone process which eventually communicate with each other using the Advanced Message Queuing Protocol (AMQP) implementation by RabbitMQ.
+As a first Proof of Concept (PoC) the conceptual architecture previously has been implemented using the Python programming language.
+Each of the components is a standalone process which eventually communicate with each other using a messaging queue.
+The prototype uses the Advanced Message Queuing Protocol (AMQP) implementation by RabbitMQ.

 ![Architectural Overview][]

 [Architectural Overview]: img/arch.png "Architectural Overview" width=200px

 The CloudConduit has capabilities to processes requests for services to be migrated.
 When such an relocation is triggered it inspects the services for subcomponents and their dependencies.
 This is done an RESTful Cloud API which is implemented by both Cloud Providers (OpenStack and SmartOS based) in this PoC.
-Based on the inspection it creates a set of task which need to be executed.
-For this early setup the task are executed in direct order.
+Based on the inspection it creates a set of tasks which need to be executed.
+For this early setup the task are executed in sequential order.
 Later on the scheduling of these tasks may become more complex.
 The distribution of the tasks is handled by the Broker.

-The Broker has not the information to instantiate the appropriate Migrators which make up the Viaduct.
+The Broker has not the information to instantiate the appropriate Migrators which make up the Viaduct (*need to note that the broker has a list of suitable replacement services*).
 The Migrators now take care of the actual relocation and topology change within the service.

 To test this implementation the following scenario is considered: A simple node.js application is deployed with an Virtual Machine running within the Domain of OpenStack.
 This Virtual Machine has a block storage attached to it through an OpenStack Volume.
 The node.js also makes use of the Object Storage provided by OpenStack Swift.

-Based on the performance of the Hypervisors the decision is made to trigger a relocation to a Cloud provider which uses SmartOS as an Hypervisor.
+Based on the performance of the Hypervisors the decision is made  (*by the service owner*) to trigger a relocation to a Cloud provider which uses SmartOS as an Hypervisor.
 After relocation the VM will be running on the SmartOS platform.
 The data within the block storage will be relocated whereas the data in the object storage will stay where it is.
-This will demonstrate that the Service topology of the service can change after the relocation.
+This will demonstrate that the Service topology of the service can change after the relocation depending on the new destination service provider.
 This change in topology although is done automatically.
 The service topology before and after relocation is shown in the following diagram:

 ![Service before and after relocation][]

 [Service before and after relocation]: img/vm_before_after.png "The VM before and after relocation" width=200px

-The decision for this service topology after relocation is made by the CloudConduit.
-So in overall to be able to relocate this simple node.js application the following Migrators need to be placed on the Viaduct:
+The decision for this service topology after relocation is made by the CloudConduit and should be guided by service owner policies.
+Overall, to to relocate this simple node.js application the following Migrators need to be placed on the Viaduct:

  * OpenStack to SmartOS image converter (Hypervisor level) -- Snapshots an KVM image within OpenStack Glance and copies it to the target platform.
-Converts the image format in between.
+Essentially converts the image format in between.
  * Relocator for the OpenStack block storage.
-Will copy the data from the block storage device in OpenStack cinder onto the Filesystem of the VM running on KVM in SmartOS (which needs to be provisioned at this stage).
+Copies the data from the block storage device in OpenStack cinder onto the Filesystem of the VM running on KVM in SmartOS (which needs to be provisioned at this stage).
  * Reconfiguration of the node.js application's configuration file based on regular expressions.
 Change paths for node.js interpreter, and network configuration needed (IP of OpenStack Swift instance).

+(*should note that the object storage is not migrated - perhaps as it's not provided by openstack… it's S3*)

 When the relocation of the data parts (the VM image) is accomplished the Broker restarts the Virtual Machine on the target side.

 This then overall demonstrates the earlier described process:

  1. the CloudConduit gets a request to migrate an application
- 1. an application is a set of related VMs that make up the service
+ 1. an application (*application versus service instance*) is a set of related VMs that make up the service
  1. each of those VMs may have associated resources - CloudConduit must determine these

 ## Evaluation

 TODO

+* It works :p
+* Time to migrate depends on data payload sizes

 The Architecture described in the last section should demonstrate that the concepts of FluidCloud are technical feasible.
 More over the important thing is that the concepts noted in this paper describe a way of enable fluidity of services between clouds.